Cai318/Wrangle_OpenStreetMap_Python_SQL/README.md

 # Wrangle_OpenStreetMap_Python_SQL
-Auditing and programmatically cleaning raw OpenStreetMap data.
-Then writing the data to csv's, creating a database, then querying the database with SQL.
+For this Udacity project, I audit and programmatically clean raw OpenStreetMap data.
+Then I write the data to csv's, create a database, then query the database with SQL statements in python.